riastrad/cyberbspace/posts/2025/pencil-work.md

 ## In Media Res

 I really don't want this to be all about how I've "discovered a hack" or "unlocked my creative potential," so I'll end by noting a few things I've come across in my daily life or in my manuscript research recently.
-The only

 I could watch [this London Review of Books video](https://www.youtube.com/watch?v=Ef6tlFVigsQ) a hundred times.
 In it artist Jon McNaught talks about his process for creating covers of the magazine.
 Masterful stuff.